Agnieszka-21/madlibs/README.md

 #### Word input validation - part 3

-- This is the last part of the word validation process, and it is being taken care of by the function valid_words_type, nested inside validate_word, which is nested inside the look_up_word function.
+- This is the last part of the word validation process, and it is being taken care of by the function valid_words_type and any  functions called within valid_words_type.
 - Once the list fl_avail contains a value or multiple values (like "noun", "adjective" etc.) after going through the validate_word function, check whether the 'fl' value for the current word is correct for the expected word type.
 If needed, other criteria might need to be met, too.
 Each word type has its own set of criteria.
 - __Nouns__ need the value "noun" in fl_avail in order to be accepted, paired with the fact the the user's input is identical with the dictionary entry being looked up.
 This ensures that no plural nouns with regular plural form (e.g. "dog" - "dogs") get accepted instead of their singular form.
 If this last condition is not met (e.g. the user submitted the word "cats"), the user is notified in the terminal that their word is slightly different from a specific valid option, and their input is automatically replaced by that valid word (e.g. "cat").
 If the value "noun" is not present, the user is informed that their word is not a noun, and a new input is requested.
 The message includes examples of the expected word type.
 Once a new input is obtained, the entire validation process is restarted for the new word input.
 - __Plural nouns__ are accepted if the value "plural noun" is found within fl_avail, which works well for nouns with irregular plural form.
 Another acceptable option is if the value "noun" is present within fl_avail and the entry's key 'ins' (inflections) can be accessed (not all noun entries have that key), and the word input is identical with the value related to the nested key 'if' (for words with more than one syllable, asterisks * are present inside that value to mark the division into syllables, so these had to be removed first).
 Should that last criterium not be met, the user is informed that their word seems to be a singular rather than plural form of a noun and is asked for another input.
 One last acceptable option is if the value "noun" is found in fl_avail and the submitted word was found under the key 'stems' in the dictionary (which lists all the entry's headwords, variants, inflections... including its plural form).
 If neither of these options applies, the user is informed that their word is not a plural noun, and is requested to submit another word input.